-Let your imagination go when creating the base structure.
-You can shape a chenille craft pipe cleaner into a snowflake, icicle, heart, or any shape you desire.
-The color of the pipe cleaner will show thorough the clear borax crystals; so use a white or very pale blue fuzzy stick if you would like the crystals to look like a natural snowflake.
+Let your imagination go wild when creating the base structure.
+You can shape the chenille craft stick into a snowflake, icicle, heart or any shape you desire.
+The color of the craft stick will show thorough the clear borax crystals; so use a white or very pale blue fuzzy stick if you would like the crystals to look like a natural snowflake.

 Remember, the shape should be narrow enough to slip inside the mouth of the container without touching the sides and short enough so that it doesn't touch the bottom of the container or the crystals will not form evenly.

-If you plan to hang the crystals as an ornament or suncatcher, create a hanging hook or loop from the chenille stick.
-This is also helpful when lowering the base structure into the borax solution.
+If you plan to hang the crystals as an ornament or sun catcher, create a hanging hook or loop from the chenille stick.
+A loop is also helpful when lowering the base structure into the borax solution.

 It is critical that the water be hot enough to completely dissolve the borax powder.
 Stir well until all of the powder is dissolved.Continue to 4 of 5 below.

 When the borax powder is completely dissolved in the hot water, use a pencil or craft stick and a bit of wire to suspend the base structure in the borax solution.
 Be sure that the structure is completely covered with the solution and not touching the sides or bottom of the container.